 For EI and its affiliates, ESP are vital to the delivery of quality education and to ensuring a safe and positive learning environment.
-They must be recognised for their work in the education community and enjoy the same status, rights, and conditions as other education personnel with similar academic and technical qualifications and experience, as outlined in the EI Declaration on the Rights and Status of Education Support Personnel.
+They must be recognized for their work in the education community and enjoy the same status, rights, and conditions as other education personnel with similar academic and technical qualifications and experience, as outlined in the EI Declaration on the Rights and Status of Education Support Personnel.

 ESP must also be guaranteed the right to a safe and healthy work environment, professional support and guidance as well as possibilities for career development.
 As education professionals, they must be able to contribute to and participate in decision-making in their educational institutions, particularly on issues directly affecting their jobs.